Coronavirus: Your health insurance questions answered

 Are you covered?
 Can you still get it?
 Do you even need it?
 We answer all your coronavirus health insurance questions.

 We’re committed to our readers and editorial independence.
 We don’t compare all products in the market and may receive compensation when we refer you to our partners, but this does not influence our opinions or reviews.
 Learn more about Finder.

 Important: You don't need private health insurance to access testing or treatment for COVID-19.
 Medicare will cover the costs.

-The coronavirus (COVID-19) pandemic is causing a certain level of panic among Australians, partly because there are so many unanswered questions.
-We don't claim to have the answers to everything, but we can help when it comes to health insurance.
+The coronavirus (COVID-19) pandemic is causing a certain level of confusion among Australians, partly because there are so many unanswered questions.
+We don't claim to have all the answers, but we can help when it comes to health insurance.

 Here, we've tried our best to put your mind at ease by filling in any health insurance blanks you might have and explaining how the coronavirus could impact cover going forward.

 The coronavirus (COVID-19) pandemic is considered a public health emergency – as such, Australia's public healthcare system is leading the charge on diagnosis and treatment.

 Medicare is funding a wide range of services for people who are impacted by the coronavirus, ranging from digital GP consultations and mental health services to hospitalisation and isolation.